1948 United States Senate elections

-The 1948 United States Senate elections were elections which coincided with the election of Democratic President Harry S. Truman for a full term.
+The 1948 United States Senate elections were held concurrently with the election of Democratic President Harry S. Truman for a full term.
 The 32 seats of Class 2 were contested in regular elections, and one special election was held to fill a vacancy.
-Truman had campaigned against an "obstructionist" Congress that had blocked many of his initiatives, and in addition the U.S. economy recovered from the postwar recession of 1946–47 by election day.
-Thus Truman was rewarded with a Democratic gain of nine seats in the Senate, enough to give them control of the chamber.
+Truman campaigned against an "obstructionist" Congress that had blocked many of his initiatives, and additionally, the U.S. economy recovered from the postwar recession of 1946–1947 by election day.

+Thus, Truman was rewarded with a Democratic gain of nine seats in the Senate, enough to give them control of the chamber.
+This was the first time since 1936 that Democrats posted a net gain of seats in the chamber.
 This was the last time until 2020 that Democrats flipped a chamber of Congress in a presidential election cycle.

 Results summary

 Colored shading indicates party with largest share of that row.